pradeep3sep/interviewquestion/README JavaScript.md

 ### Array.prototype.fill()

 The fill() method of Array instances changes all elements within a range of indices in an array to a static value.
-It returns the modified array.
+It returns the modified array. `fill() fills up to but not including end.`
 ```js
 const array1 = [1, 2, 3, 4];